meetuparchive/meetup-web-platform/packages/mwp-tracking-plugin/README.md

 Click tracking consists of 4 related modules:

+1. `clickParser` for converting a DOM click or change event into a click record
-1. `clickWriter` for writing the click `Event` data to a Redux action.
+2. `clickState` for connecting click records to a cookie 'history'.
-2. `clickState` for defining Redux click actions and reducing those actions into a click history object, and writing click tracking data into a cookie.
-3. `clickMiddleware` for listening for click actions and updating the click cookie
-4. `clickReader` for reading the click tracking data cookie on the server.
+3. `clickReader` for reading the click tracking data cookie on the server.

 Ultimately, the only 'fixed' requirements are that the click tracking data must be passed to the server in a cookie, and the serialization of that data must be